-Everything to do with earning and spending your money gets put in one or other of the books.
+Everything about earning and spending your money gets put in one or other of the books.

 At the end of each month, you do your calculations in the first book to see how you got on.
 It’s not a pass or fail process.
 If you don’t manage to save anything one month, you look for ways to improve next month and so on.
 Each month you are getting better and better at managing your money.

-If the above sounds a bit like hard work, then you can try a banking app.
-These apps, free and paid for, will track all your expenditure and tell you whats going on.
+If the above sounds like hard work, you can try a banking app.
+These apps, free and paid for, will track all your expenditure and tell you what’s going on.
 Not as hands-on but better than hands-off.

 Know your numbers

-With an app or the Kakeibo method, you should now know where it is all going.
+With an app or the Kakeibo method, you should know where it is going.

 But do you know how much is coming in and from where?